 In particular; despite the probable use of messenger birds from the time of antiquity, the use of the Owl Post has a very “modern” feel to it.
 As, of course, does the Hogwarts Express.
 A steam train could not have existed prior to the laying of mundane railroad tracks across Britain, starting in the 1830s, or the construction of King’s Cross Station in 1852.

 To exploit the nature of animals is hardly high tech.
-However, traditional messenger birds would therefore be primarily only breeds of birds which have natures that are readily so exploited.
+However, traditional messenger birds would therefore be primarily only species of birds which have natures that are readily so exploited.
 Owls are not such birds.

 One may postulate that Owl Post might be of an even more recent creation than the Hogwarts Express, loosely based upon the official “pigeon post” used first during the Franco-Prussian war of 1870-’72.
 And that it was only the truly compelling usefulness of a comparatively recently developed “Post Owl”* which has driven such a very traditional wizards’ familiar as the toad “out of fashion” in comparatively recent decades.

 *The Post Owl itself seems to be either a magically modified class of bird, or they are under some form of enchantment.
 Their speed of delivery and level of intelligence are implausible in any natural bird, particularly owls — which, mythology notwithstanding, are not known for intelligence — and a Post Owl’s tendency to eat whatever people offer them is completely off the map for any sort of raptor.
 Owls in nature are raptors, which is to say they are birds of prey.
 They do not eat bread.
 They do not eat fruit.
 Evidently whatever modifications are necessary to convert a natural owl into a Post Owl also gives them a dietary requirement for additional carbs.
 The fact that during his brief exile during the early portion of GoF, Sirius Black was sending his post by way of various tropical birds further suggests that an enchantment is laid upon the bird rather than that the bird is a specially-bred sub-species.
+Although the probability of there being specifically wizarding owl breeders is fairly high.

 • • • •